DVMOffice/TopicOutcomes/FIREBASE_SETUP.md

 3. Click **Publish**.

 These rules don't use email, passwords, or admin custom claims.
 Instead:
-- Any instructor whose email is already in the imported list can sign in instantly by typing it (no proof required — this app trusts convenience over strict identity verification for regular instructors, since they can only edit their own assigned topics).
+- Any instructor can search their name and sign in instantly — no proof required (they can only edit their own assigned topics, so this trusts convenience over strict verification).
-- Instructors without an email use the academic-year code.
 - Only whoever knows the **admin code** (Step 4) can import/manage data —
   Firestore checks the code server-side; the real value is never exposed to the browser.